justjohnd/workflow/MERN Project Initiation.md

 router.route('/add').post(upload.single('photo'), (req, res) => {
 sourceUrl: req.body.sourceUrl,
-image: req.file.filename,
+image: req.file === undefined ? "placeholder.jpg" : req.file.filename,
 analyzedInstructions: JSON.parse(req.body.analyzedInstructions),
 }
 ```
-Not here that `analyzedInstructions` contains an array, which must converted into a string on the frontend (see below), and therefore parsed, using `JSON.parse()` on the backend.
+Note here that `analyzedInstructions` contains an array, which must converted into a string on the frontend (see below), and therefore parsed, using `JSON.parse()` on the backend.

 On the front end you will create a `FormData` object, and then post that object data to the database. `FormData` compiles key/value pairs to send using an `XMLHttpRequest`.
 It can be used to send form data or keyed data.
 For example:
 ```